Editor’s Note: This is an older post from 2011 that hasn’t been updated recently, but remains a fan favorite here at The Only Colors.

 Attempted theft of our engineering program

-Of course, that didn't stop the Wolverines from trying other to lift other fields.
+Of course, that didn't stop the Wolverines from trying to lift other fields.
 Yeah, this again.
 In this case, it's the Wolverines showing a slimy willingness to take advantage of misfortune at M.A.C.

 In 1916, a fire (though zero evidence indicates involvement of a Michigan Man arsonist, I would not be surprised at this point) destroyed the college's engineering building and much of its engineering equipment.
-After failing in bids to acquire our engineering department in 1913 and 1915, Wolverines saw now was a good (and by good, I mean dickish) time to strike.
+After failing in bids to acquire our engineering department in 1913 and 1915, Wolverines saw now as a good (and by good, I mean dickish) time to strike.
 (Kuhn, 1955 pg.
 266-267)

-Like Crassus sending his early fire brigades to burning Roman buildings, they were willing to 'help' us in our time of pain.
-"Real shame about your engineering program." seemed to be the line, "We uh, wouldn't mind taking it off your hands for you."
+Like Crassus sending his early fire brigades to burning Roman buildings, they were willing to "help" us in our time of pain.
+"Real shame about your engineering program," seemed to be the line, "We, uh, wouldn't mind taking it off your hands for you."

-Then president of the college, Frank Kedzie, rallied the engineering students and faculty, some of whom had escaped from the still smoldering remains of the old engineering building, and, in a moment of Churchillian swagger before Churchill was Churchill, is quoted by Kuhn to have said, "It is up to you men to keep a stiff upper lip.
+Then president of the college, Frank Kedzie, rallied the engineering students and faculty, some of whom had escaped from the still-smoldering remains of the old engineering building, and, in a moment of Churchillian swagger before Churchill was Churchill, is quoted by Kuhn to have said, "It is up to you men to keep a stiff upper lip.
 It lies with you as to whether or not the engineering department will live."
 (Kuhn, 1955 pg.
 267)

 Immediately, the students and teachers set about to utilizing other rooms in the campus to continue their instruction.
 Meanwhile, Kedzie contacted Lansing automaker Ransom E. Olds (winner of the 1916 cool name award), and basically said, "Remember that time we talked about you getting a building with your name on it?
 Now would be a real, real, good time to make that a reality."
 Olds' agreed and donated $100,000 to build a new engineering building.
 Kuhn writes, "Just as the construction of Williams Hall in 1869 ended a fight to move agriculture to the University [of Michigan], so the construction of Olds Hall in 1916 ended the fight to move engineering."